 - Tech Specs

 Brand Safer Brand SKU HGC704140 Weight (lb.)
 2.3 Width (in.)
 3.1 Prop 65 No Height (in.)
 10.7 Length (in.)
-4.8 UPC 24654554504 Lead Time Due to social distancing requirements, this product ships in 7-10 Business Days Bug Type Fungus Application Type Liquid Product Type Fungicide OMRI Certified Yes Usage Area Indoor & Outdoor Concentration Ready-to-Use Concentration Ratio Ready To Use Ingredient Base Organic Based
+4.8 UPC 24654554504 Lead Time This product ships in 7-10 Business Days Bug Type Fungus Application Type Liquid Product Type Fungicide OMRI Certified Yes Usage Area Indoor & Outdoor Concentration Ready-to-Use Concentration Ratio Ready To Use Ingredient Base Organic Based

 Safer Brand Garden Fungicide Ready-to-Use, 32 oz.
 Videos